Chalwk/HALO-SCRIPT-PROJECTS/docs/discord/structure.md

         * HSP roles, hierarchy, and reaction roles explained.
     * 〔👋〕introductions
         * Say hi and introduce yourself to the community.
+    * 〔🌐〕communities
+        * Links to other Halo communities.
     * 〔🚪〕arrivals-departures
         * Tracks member joins and leaves.